 The Resources Room in the Maltings accommodates the library and small computer suite (which is set up to be additional teaching space when required).
 An area of the room is designed to be quiet space with study cubicles and comfortable seating.

 There are a number of scholarships, bursaries and awards available to students wishing to attend Harlow.
-For further information refer to the Scholarships, Bursaries and Awards section.
+For further information refer to the Scholarships, Bursaries and Awards section of the University Calendar.

-Specific enquires about academic programs offered at Harlow should be directed to the appropriate Dean/Director/Division Head or Dr. D. Neville, Associate Vice President (Academic), Memorial University of Newfoundland, St. John's, NL, A1C 5S7, or by telephone at (709) 864-3971, or by fax at (709) 864-2074.
+Specific enquires about academic programs offered at the Harlow Campus should be directed to the head of the appropriate academic unit or Mr. Robert Wells, Interim Director, Harlow Campus, Memorial University of Newfoundland, St. John’s, NL, A1B 3X8, or by telephone at (709) 864-8093, or by fax at (709) 864-7941.

 General enquiries about the Harlow Campus should be directed in writing to Ms. Sandra Wright, General Manager, Memorial University of Newfoundland, Harlow Campus, The Maltings, St. John's Walk, Market Street, Harlow, Essex CM17 OAJ, UK., or by telephone at 011 44 1279 455902, or by fax at 011 44 1279 455921, or by e-mail at firstname.lastname@example.org.